Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: More Results

-\textbf{More Qualitative Results:} We show another qualitative sample in Figure \ref{fig:Qual_3}, comparing \name with the baseline algorithms in a running pose.
-Once again, we keep the same relative body shape and modify the scale only. \name falls behind the baselines when it comes to estimating lower body pose, especially the feet.
-However, it is able to generalize across all body scales tested, with the error at the arms being lower compared to the baseline algorithms.
+\textbf{More Qualitative Results:} We show another qualitative sample in Figures \ref{fig:Qual_3} and \ref{fig:Qual_4}, comparing \name with the baseline algorithms in a running pose.
+Once again, we keep the same relative body shape and modify only the scale. \name falls behind the baselines when it comes to estimating lower body pose, especially the feet.
+However, it generalizes across all body scales tested, with error at the arms lower than that of the baseline algorithms.